osklunds/ImageResizer/README.md

 - `ant clean` for cleaning the build directory.
 - `ant compile` for compiling.
 - `ant jar` for compiling and packaging into a `.jar` file.
-- `ant run ...` for running.
-See more about the needed arguments in the next section.
 - `ant` for all the above.

 The final program will be in the `build/` directory and have the name `TheProgram.jar`.